Snake (Yorushika song)

-"Snake" (へび, Hebi) is a song by Japanese rock band Yorushika.
+"Snake" (へび, Hebi) is a song by Japanese duo Yorushika from their fifth studio album, Second Person.
 It was released as a digital single by Polydor Records on January 17, 2025.
-The song, inspired by a passage from "Li-Sui" (Di-Thoughts) by the Tang Dynasty poet Yuan Zhen, was used as the ending theme for the NHK General TV anime series Chi: On the Movement of the Earth.
+The song, inspired by a passage from "Li-Sui" (Di-Thoughts) by the Tang Dynasty poet Yuan Zhen, was used as the ending theme for the NHK General TV anime series Orb: On the Movements of the Earth.

 Background

-On January 8, 2025, it was announced on the official X that the new ending theme for the TV anime Chi.
-About the Earth's Movement would be "Snake".
-This song was used from the 16th episode that aired on the 11th of the same month. n-buna explained that one day he saw a snake with beautiful scales, and felt an affinity with the anime when he was writing a song about snakes.
-He explained that “the famous composition of a man eating the fruit of knowledge and a snake tempting him in the Bible can be interpreted as a metaphor for a simple desire for knowledge”, and that he wrote “a song about a snake waking up from its sleep in the spring and crawling out to learn about the world”.
+On January 8, 2025, Yorushika announced that the new ending theme for the TV anime Orb: On the Movements of the Earth would be "Snake".
+This song was used from the 16th episode that aired on the 11th of the same month.
+N-buna explained that one day he saw a snake with beautiful scales, and felt an affinity with the anime when he was writing a song about snakes.
+He explained that "the famous composition of a man eating the fruit of knowledge and a snake tempting him in the Bible can be interpreted as a metaphor for a simple desire for knowledge", and that he wrote "a song about a snake waking up from its sleep in the spring and crawling out to learn about the world".

-Additionally, n-buna cites a passage from the Tang Dynasty poet Yuan Zhen 's "Leave Thoughts" as the source of this work.
+Additionally, N-buna cited a passage from the Tang Dynasty poet Yuan Zhen 's "Leave Thoughts" as the source of this work.